Illyria (musical)

 Illyria is a musical with book, music, and lyrics by Peter Mills, based on William Shakespeare's Twelfth Night, written in 2002.
-Illyria is a traditional adaption of Twelfth Night, but features a more contemporary score.
+Illyria is a traditional adaptation of Twelfth Night, but features a more contemporary score.

 Illyria began as Prospect Theater Company's musical production of Twelfth Night in Central Park in 2001.
-The company's artistic director Cara Reichel and resident writer Pete Mills then collaborated to create a complete musical adaption.
+The company's artistic director Cara Reichel and resident writer Pete Mills then collaborated to create a complete musical adaptation.
 The musical premiered from April 12 through the 28th at the Hudson Guild Theater, New York City.